 DEBT RELIEF AGENT: CALL 888-200-8385, leave message (FEES vary depending on your case)

-EFFECTIVE January 1, 2016: We LIMIT our Bankruptcy Representation to INDIVIDUAL Chapter 7 Bankruptcy filing ONLY, No Business bankruptcy, will be accepted by our law office after 1/1/2016.
+EFFECTIVE January 1, 2018: We LIMIT our Bankruptcy Representation to INDIVIDUAL Chapter 7 Bankruptcy filing ONLY, on case-by-case basis.
+No Business bankruptcy, will be accepted by our law office after 1/1/2016.

 ELIMINATE YOUR BAD DEBT - Chapter 7 Bankruptcy is the most common form of bankruptcy and was designed to provide people with a way out from the burden of debt they can longer pay.
 It is generally the quickest form of bankruptcy & allows indivduals to eliminate debt.
 It is the chapter of the Bankruptcy Code that provides for "liquidation," ( i.e., the sale of a debtor's nonexempt property and the distribution of the proceeds to creditors), if any!

 NOTE: We use the latest in technology to file your case electronically (ECF) with the Bankruptcy Court.
 We also gather all your creditors' information electronically via the three (3) Nationwide consumer reporting companies.
 Furthermore, we electronically gather your last three (3) income tax return via a Verification Bureau, after getting your consent.

 CHAPTER 7 BANKRUPTCY ELIMINATES MOST:

 - Credit Cards, Medical Bills

 - Personal Loans.
 Utility Bills